Executive Summary

 In mid-March 2020, of course, things changed.
 Our three questions and our three priorities became imperatives.
 Our response is the Resilient Communities Blueprint.

-Resilient Communities starts with an understanding of the need for a vision for clarity about the future of the community.
+Resilient Communities starts with an understanding of the need for a vision, for clarity, about the future of the community.
 A vision must be vivid if you expect to achieve results.
 It needs to be comprehensive, an ecosystem perspective, that understands how all the parts fit together.
 It is a big picture.

 The process requires a clear statement of problems.
 Albert Einstein, one of the greatest minds of the twentieth century, was asked what he would do if given one hour to solve a really important problem.
 He said he would spend 59 minutes defining the problem.
 Often, when the problem is clearly defined, the solution is apparent.
 And the energy spontaneously appears to mobilize planning, organization and execution.